SearchBlox for Opensearch Server

 - 'CN=node2.example.com,OU=UNIT,O=ORG,L=TORONTO,ST=ONTARIO,C=CA'

-Note: After creating the certificate, the subject format may look different.
-To get the correct format, run the command below.
+Note: After creating the certificate, the subject may appear in a different format.
+To get the correct format, run:

 openssl x509 -subject -nameopt RFC2253 -noout -in node.pem